Primacy of Peter: Protestant views

-An alternate Protestant argument is that when Jesus said "upon this rock" in the aforementioned Matthew verse, he referred to himself, in reference to Deuteronomy 32:3–4, which states that "God ... is the Rock, his work is perfect".
-This idea also appears in 1 Corinthians 10:4, which says "...that Rock is Christ."
+An alternative Protestant argument is that when Jesus said "upon this rock" in the aforementioned Matthew verse, he referred to himself, in reference to Deuteronomy 32:3–4, which states that "God ... is the Rock; his work is perfect".
+This idea also appears in 1 Corinthians 10:4, which says "that Rock is Christ".
 In Ephesians 2:20, Jesus is called "the chief cornerstone".

 Meaning of "Rock"

 In the original Greek the word translated as "Peter" is Πέτρος (Petros) and that translated as "rock" is πέτρα (petra), two words that, while not identical, give an impression of one of many times when Jesus used a play on words.
-Furthermore, since Jesus presumably spoke to Peter in their native Aramaic language, he would have used kepha in both instances.
+Furthermore, if Jesus spoke to Peter in their native Aramaic language, he would have used kepha in both instances.
 The Peshitta Text and the Old Syriac text use the word kepha for both "Peter" and "rock" in Matthew 16:18.
 John 1:42 says Jesus called Simon "Cephas", as does Paul in some letters.
 He was instructed by Christ to strengthen his brethren, i.e., the apostles.
 Peter also had a leadership role in the early Christian church at Jerusalem according to the Acts of the Apostles chapters 1–2, 10–11, and 15.

 Early Catholic Latin and Greek writers (such as John Chrysostom) considered the "foundation rock" as applying to both Peter personally and his confession of faith (or the faith of his confession) symbolically, as well as seeing Christ's promise to apply more generally to his twelve apostles and the Christian Church at large.
 This "double meaning" interpretation is present in the current Catechism of the Catholic Church.

 Protestant counter-claims to the Catholic interpretation are largely based on the difference between the Greek words translated "Rock" in the Matthean passage.
-In classical Attic Greek petros generally meant "pebble," while petra meant "boulder" or "cliff".
+In classical Attic Greek petros generally meant "pebble", while petra meant "boulder" or "cliff".
 Accordingly, taking Peter's name to mean "pebble", they argue that the "rock" in question cannot have been Peter, but something else, either Jesus himself, or the faith in Jesus that Peter had just professed.
 However, the New Testament was written in Koiné Greek, not Attic Greek, and some authorities say no significant difference existed between the meanings of petros and petra.